Leviob/AWS-Data-Lake/README.md

 And below is an example of what the data in a log file, 2018-11-12-events.json, looks like.

 [!Log Data Example](https://video.udacity-data.com/topher/2019/February/5c6c3f0a_log-data/log-data.png "Log Data Example")

+## How to Run

+In order to run this program, `dl.cfg` must be configured to include your AWS Access Key ID and Secret Access Key.
+From there, running `etl.py` will extract the data from S3, process it into analytics tables, and save the output as Parquet files.
+If desired, the output can be changed to an S3 bucket for improved performance.